normcrusher42/so_long-nanasser/README.md

 so_long the king...
  - why did that sound wrong actually
   - no wait here's a better one
-   - that's what she- WAIT NO THAT'S WORSE-
+   - that's what she- WAIT-